 Reads from three Imp RIP-seq libraries and three RNA-seq libraries were mapped to the D. melanogaster genome (BDGP6.22.97) downloaded from ENSEMBL using the STAR aligner (2.5.3a) (Dobin et al., 2013).
 The aligned reads were then assigned to genes using htseq-count (0.11.2) (Anders et al., 2015).
 Imp RIP-seq enrichment over baseline RNA expression (RNA-seq) was calculated from gene counts after library size correction, and genes were ranked according to this ratio.
-We additionally used DESeq2 (1.24.0) (Love et al., 2014) to determine statistically significant difference between the RIP-seq and RNA-seq.
-Genes with very low abundance (those with total count of less than 10 across 3 RNA-seq libraries) were ignored from ranking.
+We additionally used DESeg2 (1.24.0) (Love et al., 2014) to determine statistically significant difference between the RIP-seg and RNAseq.
+Genes with very low abundance (those with total count of less than 10 across 3 RNAseq libraries) were ignored from ranking.
 Non-coding RNAs that overlap other genes were flagged up and not considered for Figure 2.
 This data is available in a tabular format in Supplemental Table 1.
-To capture gene ontology (GO) terms linked to cell growth, neural development, and key regulatory processes, we extracted all GO terms using GO.db (3.8.2) (Carlson, 2019) and defined the following categories: cell growth (all GO terms that contain word "cell growth"), cell size ("cell size"), cell division ("cell division"), cell cycle

-("cell cycle"), neural development ("nervous system development", "neurogenesis"), RNA binding ("RNA binding"), DNA binding ("DNA binding").
+To capture gene ontology (GO) terms linked to cell growth, neural development, and key regulatory processes, we extracted all GO terms using GO.db (3.8.2) (Carlson, 2019) and defined the following categories: cell growth (all GO terms that contain word "cell growth"), cell size ("cell size"), cell division ("cell division"), cell cycle ("cell cycle"), neural development ("nervous system development", "neurogenesis"), RNA binding ("RNA binding"), DNA binding ("DNA binding").
 The GO terms falling under these categories are listed in Supplemental Table 1.
 Gene-to-GO term mapping was extracted from Biomart using the R package biomaRt (2.40.4) (Durinck et al., 2009).
 The data was analysed in R with the help of the tidyverse suite of packages (1.2.1) (Wickham, 2017).
 R libraries rtracklayer (1.44.3) (Lawrence et al., 2009) and GenomicRanges (1.36.0) (Lawrence et al., 2013) were used to extract information from the annotation (.gtf) file and determine gene lengths and overlaps.
 The plots shown in Figure 2 were made using ggplot2 (3.2.1) (Wickham, 2016).
 Further details of the analysis and code are available in Supplemental File 2.

-The Hansen et al. (2015) S2 wild type RNA-seg (SRX751581, SRX751582) and Imp RIPseg (SRX751579, SRX751580) datasets were downloaded from the Short Read Archive (SRA) using SRA toolkit (2.9.3) (SRA Toolkit Development Team, http://ncbi.github.io/sratools/).
-The reads were mapped to D. melanogaster genome (BDGP6.22.97) using the STAR (2.5.3a).
-Read counts per gene were calculated using HTSeq-count (0.11.2).
-The Hansen et al. (2015) Imp iCLIP-seq (SRX751573, SRX751574) and PAR-iCLIP-seq (SRX751575, SRX751576) datasets were downloaded from SRA.
+The Hansen et al. (2015) S2 cell RNA-seq datasets were downloaded from the Short Read Archive (SRA) using SRA toolkit (2.9.0) (SRA Toolkit Development Team, http:// ncbi.github.io/sra-tools/).
+The reads from all datasets and replicates were separately mapped to D. melanogaster genome (BDGP6.92) using the STAR (2.5.3a).
+Read counts per gene were calculated using HTSeq-count (0.8.0).
+To make the coverage plots for myc (Figure S2), uniquely aligned reads were extracted in a strand specific fashion using samtools (1.1) (Li et al., 2009) and into bedgraph format using bedtools (v2.26.0) (Quinlan and Hall, 2010).
+The resulting coverage was visualised using the Bioconductor package Sushi (1.18.0) (Phanstiel et al., 2014).

+The Hansen et al. (2015) two replicate Imp iCLIP datasets were downloaded from SRA (references SRR1640733. and SRR1640734).
 Illumina sequencing adapters were trimmed off using cutadapt (1.10) (Martin, 2011) and the first five bases (corresponding to molecular barcodes) were removed from sequence and appended to read name.
-The reads were then mapped to the D. melanogaster genome (BDGP6.22.97) using STAR (2.5.3a). xlsites from the iCount pipeline (Curk et al., 2019) was used to determine the number of unique crosslinked sites (unique cDNA molecules) for any given position. iCount peaks was then used to call significant peaks and iCount cluster to cluster significant peaks.
-To make the gene track plots for myc (Figure 2 - figure supplement 1). brain and S2 RNA-seq were converted to strand-specific bedgraphs using bedtools (v2.28.0) (Quinlan and Hall, 2010).
-The visualisation was done with Bioconductor package Sushi (1.22.0) (Phanstiel et al., 2014).
-For the S2 iCLIP-seq, (confident) peaks and corresponding clusters are shown.
-Only one, representative replicate for each data type is shown.
+The reads were then mapped to the D. melanogaster genome (BDGP5) using iCount mapstar (Curk et al., 2019; Dobin et al., 2013). iCount xlsites was used to determine the number of unique crosslinked sites (unique cDNA molecules) for any given position.
+The resulting Imp binding site bed files were converted to bedgraph format per strand and visualised using Sushi.